eMapR/LTOP_Imaging/README.md

 	2. copy and paste script into GEE console

-	2. Make sure you all needed dependances
+	2. Make sure you all needed dependencies

 	3. Review in script parameters.